 A beneficial use impairment (BUI) refers to an impairment of a specific condition in an Area of Concern (AOC).
 BUIs can reference negative conditions in a chemical, physical or biological component of an area, and these conditions are typically significant enough to result in harm to specific segments of our waterways.
-There are 14 BUIs in total but not all are applicable to each AOC.
-The Maumee AOC began with 10 BUIs, but three have been removed and seven remain.
+There are 14 BUIs in total, but not all are applicable to each AOC.
+The Maumee AOC began with 10 BUIs, but four have been removed and six remain.
 All BUIs designated for an AOC must be removed before that AOC can be considered for delisting (i.e., removed from the AOC program).

-Status (2023) BUI 1 Restrictions on fish and wildlife consumption Beneficial Use Impairment 1a: Fish: Removed in 2022 1b: Wildlife: Removed in 2022 BUI 3 Degradation of fish and wildlife populations 3a: Fish: In progress (MAP List being implemented) Ů0 3b: Wildlife: Target met in 2017 BUI 4 Fish tumors or other deformities 4a: Tumors and deformities (DELTs): In progress A 4b: Tumors and deformities (bullhead): In progress BUI 6 Degradation of benthos: In progress (MAP List being implemented) Ů0 BUI 7 Restriction on dredging activities: Target met in 2023 BUI 8 Eutrophication or undesirable algae 8a: Eutrophication (dissolved oxygen): Target met in 2014 8b: Eutrophication (persistent growth): In progress a(MAP List being implement- ed) Ben BUI 10 Beach closings 10a: Beach advisories: In progress (MAP List being implemented) Ů0 10b: Class-A type streams: Target met in 2018 10c: Chemical contact: Target met in 2019 BUI 11 Degradation of aesthetics: Removed in 2023 ¥ BUI 12 Added costs to agriculture or industry: Removed in 2015 ¥ BUI 14 Loss of fish and wildlife habitat 14a: Fish: In progress (MAP List being implemented) Ů0 14b: Wildlife: In progress (MAP List being implemented) Ū.
+1 0 Status (2024) Beneficial Use Impairment BUI 1 Restrictions on fish and wildlife consumption 1a: Fish: Removed in 2022 1b: Wildlife: Removed in 2022 BUI 3 Degradation of fish and wildlife populations 3a: Fish: In progress (MAP List being implemented) ů.
+3b: Wildlife: Target met in 2017 , BUI 4 Fish tumors or other deformities 4a: Tumors and deformities (DELTs): In progress A 4b: Tumors and deformities (bullhead): Target met in 2024 , BUI 6 Degradation of benthos: In progress (MAP List being implemented) Ů0 BUI 7 Restriction on dredging activities: Removed in 2024 BUI 8 Eutrophication or undesirable algae 8a: Eutrophication (dissolved oxygen): Target met in 2014 8b: Eutrophication (persistent growth): In progress a (MAP List being implemented) A BUI 10 Beach closings 10a: Beach advisories: In progress (MAP List being implemented) Ů0 10b: Class-A type streams: Target met in 2018 10c: Chemical contact: Target met in 2019 BUI 11 Degradation of aesthetics: Removed in 2023 ¥ BUI 12 Added costs to agriculture or industry: Removed in 2015 ¥ BUI 14 Loss of fish and wildlife habitat 14a: Fish: In progress (MAP List being implemented) ů.
+14b: Wildlife: In progress (MAP List being implemented) Ų.,